zaboople/essay/Ethics/FreeWill-III-Importance.md

 The *third* kind of person is the least common.
 They mean to destroy your free will and grind it into powder.
 They are good at getting lots of media attention, presenting themselves as smart, persuasive and authoritative.
 The disturbing part is how they emphasize *compassion*, announcing, "Fear not!
 Nobody can ever be blamed for anything ever again!
 Nothing is your fault, forevermore."
 They go on to present an image of the kindest person making their gentlest, most patient effort to help and guide the listener or reader to a most-moral conclusion - actually a *post-moral* one.

 The most terrifying movie monster is the one that disguises themselves as a caring friend, to gain the victim's confidence - then blowtorches their soul with glee.
 You can insist I've watched too many of those movies.
 Still, I have seen evidence of a small number of innocent people who are lacking just enough in conviction that they fall into a trap that becomes a spiral of despair.
-People get hurt.

 Why would someone claiming the best of intentions seek to destroy your humanity in scorched-earth fashion, yanking your free will out from under you, watching you drop straight into a bottomless pit at terminal velocity, shouting down at you, "I'm doing you a big favor, you know!"
 How could anyone mistake this idea of all-sins-forgiven as a ham-fisted replica of Christianity Without the Annoying God Parts for anything less than an emotional death sentence?
 What kind of delusional, head-smacking madness is this?